 Extremely meta, violent and hilarious from start-to-finish, ‘Deadpool’s first on-screen appearance is exactly what hardcore fans of the character would want from their favourite potty-mouthed anti-hero.
 Despite being made on a lower-budget than the most superhero blockbusters, ‘Deadpool’ still manages to avoid the variety of issues that may come from this by having a ‘different’ kind of appeal for superhero fans.

-Mostly focusing on setting-up ‘Deadpool’s origin story, the wisecracking ex-mercenary known as: ‘Wade Wilson’, volunteers for an experiment to save his life from cancer, only to soon become superpowered and immortal… but also very ugly, soon leading him to track down the man who ruined his good-looks, and execute his revenge.
+Plot Summary: After the wisecracking ex-mercenary known as: ‘Wade Wilson’, volunteers for an experiment to save his life from cancer, only to awaken superpowered and immortal… but also very ugly, ‘Wade’ begins to track-down the man who ruined his good-looks, and execute his revenge.

 Despite the narrative being very simplistic, the story is actually surprisingly engaging.
 Giving the audience plenty of exciting action scenes, whilst still delivering on a decent romantic subplot between ‘Deadpool’ and his girlfriend: ‘Venessa’, even managing to give the anti-hero a decent character-arc by the end of the runtime.